Hisslyn/folder_renamer/README.md

-﻿# folder_renamer
+# Folder Renamer

-renames all folder names from mm.dd.yyyy to yyyy.mm.dd format
+Python script to rename folder names from `mm.dd.yyyy` to `yyyy.mm.dd`.
+Great for chronological sorting.